Elijah-Ugoh/Parkinsons-Diseases-Genetics/3_creating_covariates.md

 plink --bfile FILTERED.test_for_PCA --extract prune.prune.in --make-bed --out prune plink --bfile prune --pca --out NEW_MPBC_PCA
 ```
-To determine the number of PCs to include in the covariates and GWAS analysis, we use the following R scripts to make a scree plot and a bar plot to see the variance explained by the eigenvalues of the PCs.
+To determine the number of PCs to include in the covariates and GWAS analysis, we use the R scripts below to make a scree plot and a bar plot to see the variance explained by the eigenvalues of the PCs.

 ```bash
 module load GCC/12.3.0 R/4.3.2